azfaroyal171/portfolio/README.txt

-This is my portfolio as software engineer
+The main purpose for this development is to introduce myself as a software engineer.

 Credits: